m-lego/m65/notes/notenoughpins.md

 to manage these a lot of wise words from sigprof and tzarc were used...

+**note**: while the circuits and the code work together to produce the expected result, eg. scanning the matrix and getting the characters in the right place, that does not mean they are optimal or "correct". use at your own risk and remember I am an entusiats and not an expert in circuits.

 #### 1. scan only columns with shift registers

-you will need 2x74HC595 shift registers,
+you will need 2x[74HC595](https://www.ti.com/product/SN74HC595) shift registers,

   ![matrix version one](pics/matrix-1.png)